Code-Institute-Submissions/Michelle3334-Brainworks_AprResub/README.md

 ### Profile page

-* If the user is logged in they are able to view and update their profile.
+* If the user is logged in they are able to view and update their profile as well as view their order history.

 ## Future features